-3.17 SSW Community Advisory Board
+Section 3.12 SSW Community Advisory Board

-This Board consists of exceptional social work practitioners who are usually field instructors and who have been nominated by the faculty, field instruction staff and/or students.
-Additional members include the Associate Dean for Educational Programs, the Director of Field Instruction, the Associate Dean, Student Services among others.
-The Board is responsible for providing the School with consultation and advising on curriculum initiatives, developing, evaluating field opportunities and strengthening the field instruction program/processes, and special projects and/research collaborations.
+The Community Advisory Board consists of exceptional social work practitioners who are usually field instructors and who have been nominated by the faculty, field instruction staff and/or students.
+Additional members include the Associate Dean for Educational Programs, the Director of Field Instruction, the Assistant Dean of Student Services.
+The Board is responsible for providing the School with consultation and advising on curriculum initiatives, developing and evaluating field opportunities, strengthening the field instruction program/processes, and working on special projects and research collaborations.
 This group functions as a "sounding board" for maintaining the integrity of the interface between social work education and practice, and will collaborate with faculty regarding the School's mission and philosophy.